programminghistorian/jekyll/contribute.md

 - **Karma:** Contribute to a good cause and community goodwill.

 No matter how you'd like to be involved, you can always email <a href="mailto:fwgibbs@gmail.com">Fred Gibbs</a> with any comments, questions, complaints, or suggestions.
-We endeavor to respond to all emails within three working days.
+We endeavor to respond to all emails promptly.

 Thanks for making _Programming Historian_ such a great resource!